On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Preliminaries

-We assume the reader is familiar with the basics in computational complexity, parameterized complexity, and graph theory, and we refer to~\cite{DBLP:journals/interfaces/Tovey02,DBLP:conf/lata/Downey12,Douglas2000} for consultation.
-Our hardness results in the paper are based on reductions from the following problems.
+We assume the reader is acquainted with the fundamentals of computational complexity, parameterized complexity, and graph theory.
+For those readers who are not, we recommend referring to~\cite{DBLP:conf/lata/Downey12,DBLP:journals/interfaces/Tovey02,Douglas2000}.
+Our hardness results are based on reductions from the following problems.

-\EP {Restricted Exact Cover by Three Sets (RX3C)} {A universe~$\xs$ of cardinality~$3\xsize$ for some positive integer~$\xsize$, and a collection~$\xc$ of subsets of~$\xs$ such that each subset in~$\xc$ is of cardinality~$3$, and each element in~$\xs$ appears in exactly three elements of~$\xc$.} {Is there an exact $3$-set cover of~$\xs$, i.e., a subcollection $\xc'\subseteq \xc$ such that every element in~$\xs$ appears in exactly one element of~$\xc'$?}
+\EP {\prob{Restricted Exact Cover by Three Sets} (\prob{RX3C})} {A universe~$\xs$ of cardinality~$3\xsize$ for some integer~$\xsize$, along with a collection~$\xc$ of subsets of~$\xs$, where each element of~$\xc$ has cardinality~$3$, and each element of~$\xs$ appears in exactly three elements of~$\xc$.} {Does~$\xc$ contain an exact set cover of~$\xs$, i.e., a subcollection $\xc'\subseteq \xc$ of cardinality~$\xsize$ such that every element of~$\xs$ appears in exactly one element of~$\xc'$?}